relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   If enabled, both `Trace Conceptual Analytics Index` and `Trace Classification Analytics Index` will incrementally build automatically.
 In order to enable this functionality, manually perform Full Build on each index.

-    -   If enabled, `Trace Structured Analytics Set` will run on incremental data performing specified job options (by default: Language Identification).
+    -   If enabled, `Trace Structured Analytics Set` will run configured jobs with full build option (Default job: Language Identification).
 In order to enable this functionality, manually perform Full Analysis.
     + When [setting up **Language Identification**](https://help.relativity.com/RelativityOne/Content/Relativity/Analytics/Running_structured_data_analytics.htm#Creating_a_structured_analytics_set), for the document set, configure `Trace Structured Analytics Set`'s  saved search's condition to `Primary language` = `is not set`.
-This will ensure that only newly ingested  documents are flagged for analysis.
+This will ensure that only newly ingested  documents are flagged for full build analysis.
+Do not combine other jobs on the same Structured Analytics Set.
+Trace Structured Analytics Set currently only supports Language Identification.
+Email Threading and Textual Near Dupe identification jobs require substantial resources on Analytics server.
+Please contact support@relativity.com for more information.

   + ![](media/user_documentation_LanguageID_SavedSearch.png)